Contemporary art, skiing, snow monsters, a mountaintop lake, and lush wetlands

 Mt.
 Hakkoda is really two volcanic mountain ranges.
 The Hakkoda Ropeway takes visitors up the secondary peak, Mt.
 Tamoyachi, which is the site of the Hakkoda ski area, a renowned backcountry powder ski and snowboard mecca.

-The best way to see the snow monsters is up close, while skiing or snowboarding.
-You can even ski through "tree tunnels" surrounded by these monsters.
+The best way to see the snow monsters is up close while skiing or snowboarding.
+You can even ski through “tree tunnels” surrounded by these monsters.

-There are many more beautiful spots around Lake Towada and in the Mt.
+There are many other beautiful spots around Lake Towada and in the Mt.
 Hakkoda area.
 One is Tashiro Marshland, a bog created by a volcano eruption nearly two million years ago.
 You can traverse this marshland over 1.5 kilometers of wooden plank walkways.

 Suiren-numa Pond is surrounded by a marsh, with the Hakkoda mountains as a backdrop.
 Suiren, a type of water lily, grows wild in the water, and the delicate white flowers create a scene reminiscent of a landscape painting by Claude Monet.